Zuza/zuza.github.io/_posts/2022-11-11-O-notation.md

 # Big-Omega: A Sufficiently-Small Constant

-Analogously to Big-O, an expression $P$ using a single Big-Omega should be interpreted as:
+Analogously to Big-O, a statement $P$ using a single Big-Omega should be interpreted as:

 \\[ \exists \eps_0 > 0 \quad \forall \eps \in (0, \eps_0) \quad P(\Omega \gets \eps), \\]